Greyhounds make fantastic pets and the growing number of greyhound owners is testament to the wonderful nature of the breed.

 Greyhounds love nothing more than spending their days sleeping on your sofa if allowed!
 A couple of 30 minute walks a day are usually plenty for your average lazy greyhound.
 If you choose to adopt a younger greyhound then they will usually require more exercise.
 A longer walk during the week is also good for them, and they love the chance to have a good run around too – although you must be sure they’re in a safe, enclosed area.

 There are one or two significant differences to be remembered.
 Greyhounds are sighthounds and their schooling for the track teaches them to chase small furry animals.
-It’s advisable to keep a greyhound on a lead when outside until you are absolutely certain that, firstly your dog will come back to you, and secondly, it will not chase other people’s small pets.
+When you first adopt your pet greyhound, it’s advisable to keep him on a lead when outside until you are absolutely certain that, firstly your dog will come back to you, and secondly, it will not chase other people’s small pets.
 This is not as difficult as it sounds.
 Greyhounds are a dream on the lead as they are so well mannered and rarely pull.
 With love and patience your dog will soon learn on which side his bread is buttered, and will only want to please you

 Greyhounds and Children